Theodo-UK/nestjs-admin/docs/custom-authentication.md

 }
 ```

-A bit terse, but nothing incredible:
+A bit terse, but it's all standard NestJS (see [factory provider pattern](https://docs.nestjs.com/fundamentals/custom-providers)):

 - The `useFactory` function takes whatever Nest providers you'll need as arguments, and return a validation function
-  - Here we use a repository, but you could use whatever you want (such as a `UserService` you defined in your User module for example)
+  - Here we use a repository, but you could use whatever you want (for example, a `UserService` you defined in your User module)
 - `inject` contains the injection tokens for the services you want to inject in your factory (in the same order than the arguments of the factory).
   - It is whatever you'd pass to the `@Inject` decorator.
   - If you want to inject one of your own providers, chances are that you'll just give the provider class itself in the `inject` array (eg `UserService`)
-- `imports` contains the list of modules that export the Nest providers you're injecting into your factory function.
+  - You will need to make sure the module exporting these providers are imported.
+You can specify these modules when instanciating the `AdminAuthModuleFactory`, see below.
-  - If you are injecting your `UserService`, you'll need to import your `UserModule`
+    - For example if you are injecting your `UserService`, you'll need to import your `UserModule`

 Now, we can use this validator to instantiate the `AdminAuthModuleFactory`: